 A few hours later, we’re all sitting around the campfire, drinking, laughing and telling stories just like old friends.
 Dan and Shirlee, their son Jamie, his son Alex, Wiggs and Karen, Mike and Snoop, Clint, Margaret and the others.
 It’s a big, open family where everybody’s welcome, a shelter for old and new friends where nobody’s a stranger, where everybody’s always happy to make some room around the fire.

-Hitting the road two days later after warm hugs, watching the Marten’s Campground sign disappear in our rearview mirrors, we understand what they come to find in this little corner of South Dakota grassland.
+Hitting the road two days later after warm hugs, watching the Marten’s Campground sign disappear in our rearview mirrors, we figure out what they come to find in this little corner of South Dakota grassland.
 Once again, we say goodbye to some friends, and more than ever, we’re eager to find out what the future holds.

 CEO & Founder Totem Moto Tours